Our research is editorially independent but we may earn a commission for purchases made through our links.

-The city often ranks high on lists of solo travel-friendly cities, with the vast majority of locals genuinely warm and friendly.
-Kuala Lumpur offers both cutting-edge sophistication and old world charm, with towering skyscrapers nestled alongside graceful colonial structures and pre-war ornate shops.
+Kuala Lumpur often ranks high on lists of solo travel-friendly cities, with the vast majority of locals genuinely warm and friendly.
+It offers both cutting-edge sophistication and old-world charm, with towering skyscrapers nestled alongside graceful colonial structures and pre-war ornate shops.
 With its warm climate, lush greenery and abundance of colorful blooms, it’s been likened to a tropical version of New York City.
 Here, it’s easy to have fun on your own, with many locals speaking good English.
 Checking out Bukit Bintang, an insane, world-renowned shopping center and exploring local markets for outstanding arts and crafts is a must.

 New Zealand is a winning destination for travelers of all types, with an abundance of jaw-dropping scenery and friendly people.
 Adventure lovers seeking a chance to enjoy the great outdoors can join an organized tour to meet up with others with similar interests or hire a car and travel around on their own.
 Queenstown is the adventure capital of the country and a mecca for travelers that may leave you exhausted trying to fit it all in.
 Since you’re on your own, you can try to do it all, or take it at an easy pace.
 Enjoy everything from hiking and bungee jumping to sky diving and horseback riding along with an outstanding restaurant and nightlife scene.

-This colorful seaside village has lots to offer visitors of all types.
+Valparaiso is a colorful seaside village that has lots to offer visitors of all types.
 As a port city, you’ll also find that it’s been influenced by many cultures over the years.
 Enjoy exploring the ascensores, famous cable cars that go up and down the city’s steep hillsides, built as an alternative to the tiring stairways that led to higher parts of Valparaiso.
 You’ll instantly see why the hills are referred to as “Little San Francisco.”
-Stretched around a horseshoe shaped bay, the city is especially attractive after dark when the exciting night life really starts to kick in.
+Stretched around a horseshoe-shaped bay, the city is especially attractive after dark when the exciting nightlife really starts to kick in.

 Copenhagen is a great place for a successful first time, solo travel experience, and it’s one of the most underrated cities in Europe.
 If you don’t want to be alone when you get there, it’s also one of the easiest on the planet to meet up with friendly locals and other single travelers.
 Most Danish speak English as their second language, so communication is rarely a problem.
 Hire a bike by the hour, day or week, and get out into the city.
 The many parks are an ideal place to mingle with locals and travelers picnicking, playing a game of football or just hanging out.
 Be sure to view the Danish Crown Jewels, housed in Rosenborg Castle, in use since the mid-17th century.

-Seoul is one of the world’s largest cities, but it offers an unsurpassed experience for all types of travelers and it’s also fairly safe.
+Seoul is one of the world’s largest cities, but it offers an unsurpassed experience for all types of travelers.
 No matter what your budget, you’ll find the perfect option when it comes to accommodations, dining and just about everything else.
 Sampling the fabulous cuisine, particularly Kimchi and Samgyeopsal (grilled beef) is a must.
 A stroll through the beautiful Bukchon historic district, a traditional Korean village set between Gyeongbok Palace, Changdeok Palace and Jongmyo Royal Shrine, offers the chance to experience a 600-year-old urban environment, and the wide range of markets are sure to please shopping enthusiasts.

-While much of Guatemala is impoverished and crime-stricken, the Spanish colonial town of Antigua is a shining exception.
+The Spanish colonial town of Antigua is a shining solo travel destination.
 By staying in the higher-end hotels, particularly the former monasteries, and taking an escorted tour with a guide, you’ll enjoy an extra sense of safety and security.
 Here you can stroll cobble-stoned streets, wander past brightly-colored storefronts, towering cathedrals and tree-lined parks as well as browse outstanding arts and crafts markets.
 You’ll find that this beautiful town is filled with amazingly warm, beautiful people to connect with as well.